Bmzennn/Arx-Node-Setup/README.md

 ​
 Option B: Join an Existing Cluster (MY CLUSTER)

+Send me a message on [Twitter (X)](x.com/ZennnRetired) or comment your node offset to join my cluster, I'll send you an invite asap

 To join an existing cluster, you need to be invited by the cluster authority.
 Once invited, accept the invitation:

 ```